RyanQuey/data-utils-for-java/README.md

 # data utils

-Some utils for Cassandra, Elasticsearch, and just java in general that I like
+Some utils for Cassandra, Elasticsearch, and just java in general that I like.

+For examples, see my java podcast tool since that is where much of this originated

 ## How to add to your app